MichaelSafwatHanna/intern-botweet/README.md

     Analyze tone of the tweet text and include it in the tweet.
   - `-t`
     Post the tweet without prompt.
+  - `-v, --verbose`
+    Logs metadata of the tweet after posting.

 ### Tweet